carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 * Character

 ~~~
-$ typeof(5L) #Integer type can contain only whole numbers and followed by an capital L
+$ typeof(5L) #Integer type can contain only whole numbers and followed by a capital L
 ~~~
 {: .language-r}
 ~~~